 Hacks and issues can frequently be traced back to systems and software being outdated or unpatched.
 New vulnerabilities are found weekly, and software providers release updates often.
 Without these updates, your systems may be exposed or may cease to work properly.

 Vulnerabilities in old versions make it easy for hackers to find and exploit your organization.
 Of course, patching and applying updates takes time, and if you only engage an IT service provider for break-fix issues, your systems could be woefully out of date.

 At the same time, older, unpatched software may have bugs that can wreak havoc on your operations or compromise your data.
 For example, losing your invoice data because of a system failure can be a costly problem, and without regular backups, one which a small business may not be able to recover from.

-Updating Your Approach to IT
+Updating Your Approach to Business Information Technology

 Today, small businesses are far more reliant on technology for their day-to-day operations, and the number of threats and potential problems has increased exponentially, which means that the break-fix approach is no longer a viable solution for small businesses for a number of reasons.

 If your business continues to apply the break-fix mentality, now is the time to reevaluate and adapt.
 Today’s environment demands a more proactive approach to business information technology, and there are cost-effective solutions that can help.

 The managed IT service model offers businesses access to information technology professionals who can provide support around the clock through managed services.